IBM/fabric-contract-attribute-based-access-control/README.md

 # Implement attribute based access control to provide end to end visibility into the supply chain history of a particular product

 This sample demonstrates an end to end blockchain application that connects to Hyperledger Fabric 1.4 or the IBM Blockchain Platform.
-It implements attribute based access control, user management, event management, and a Angular front-end UI to interact and query the blockchain ledger.
+It implements attribute based access control, user management, and a Angular front-end UI to interact and query the blockchain ledger.
 The sample takes the user through ordering, shipping, and enlisting the product for the customer to purchase.
 The customer can trace the order history through the supply chain, providing end to end visibility.
 Lastly, a regulator has access to all orders in the system to ensure